sslavov93/rss_scraper/README.md

 ### Deployment
 The application should be in a state in which newly committed changes can be picked up from a build system (Jenkins, Travis, etc.) and then fresh Docker images can be spun up from the provided `docker-compose.yml` but this is way beyond the purpose of this exercise.

+### Cleanup
+Run `./scripts/cleanup.sh` - This gets rid of all the created containers, images and volumes

 ## Developer Comments and TODOs
 Additional thoughts of improvement